-Setting this bit to '0' (or changing it from '1' to '0') has no effect, however; the acquisition sequence will be restarted every time a byte written to the Command Register has the AQLEV bit set to '1'.
+Setting this bit to '0' (or changing it from '1' to '0') has no effect, however; the acquisition sequence will be restarted every time a byte written to the Command Register has AQLEV = '1'.

 The use of the level measurement acquisition sequence (AQLEV) is described in Section 5.3.